 Tip: It can take years of living in your home to figure out the best place to store things.
 So, just go with what you know; what you think will work for now.
 Then, once you’re used to your new surroundings, tweak things according to how you live.

-Now that the furniture is in place and everything is organized, it’s time to decorate.
+Now that the bigger pieces of furniture are in place and everything is organized, it’s time to decorate.
 This is your chance to really personalize your home.
 I recommended setting all of your home accents in one area, and then “shopping” those items to decorate with.

 Hanging art can feel intimidating, but it doesn’t have to be.